 Skip to contents

 The possibility to combine pipelines basically allows to modularize the pipeline creation process.
-This is especially useful when you have a set of pipelines that are used in different contexts and you want to avoid code duplication.
+This is especially useful when you have a set of pipelines that are used in different contexts and you want to avoid code duplication1.

 Data preprocessing pipeline: